KawanWan/FrontCode/README.md

 ## Licença
 The MIT License (MIT)

-## Copyright ©️ Ano - Titulo do Projeto
+## Copyright ©️ 2023 - Descarte Consciente